Al-Haqbani/z/README.md

 While a scan runs, results stream live to the page using server‑sent events, so you can watch leaks appear in real time without waiting for the full scan to finish.

+The refreshed dark interface shows live results in color-coded tables with running counters for High, Medium, Low and Info leaks.
+You can filter by platform, severity or keyword while the scan runs.
 AI verification requires the optional `transformers` and `torch` packages.
 Install them with:

 ```